 • To run the file, click on the Run button in the upper left corner of the right pane.
 You will see the output of the run in the right pane.
 The run has completed when you see the output, "Engine completed successfully."
-This is shown in Fig. 4.81 below.
+This is shown in Fig. 4.102 below.

 After the simulation run has completed successfully, you may proceed to the Visualize Window by pressing the Visualize button in the left column.
-To reproduce Fig. 4.82 follow these steps:
+To reproduce Fig. 4.103 follow these steps:

 - Select Data Overview from the Data View pull-down menu.

 - Expand Particle Data

 - Expand electrons0

 - Select electrons0_ux

-- Expand Geometries
+- · Expand Geometries

-- Select poly_surface (klystronPecShapes)
+- Select poly (klystronPecShapes)

-- Select Clip All Plots
+- Select the Clip Plot checkbox

 - Step through time using the dump slider on the bottom of the right pane.